£208m investment in the North to transform towns and cities | Department for Levelling Up, Housing & Communities

 The transformational package comes as part of the government’s plan to level up communities and empower local leaders to deliver the long-term change our country needs and improve economic security and opportunity for everyone.

-Levelling Up Secretary Michael Gove, speaking at the Convention of the North, said:
+Levelling Up Secretary Michael Gove, speaking at the Convention of the North, recently said:

 Today is the day the North truly takes back control.
 Today, at this Convention, we inaugurate the biggest transfer of power and resources to the North in living memory.